craigbuckler/html5-export/code.md

 You typically use it for images or PDFs, but it can be anything.

 The `href` normally points at URL.
 But we can also embed a data URI.
-And it's that which will contain the HTML for our exported report.
+And that's how the HTML from this preview will be exported into another file.

-So that's the basis of this whole project.
+That's the basis of this whole project.
 One line of code stretched into a 20 minute presentation!

 OK, so it's not quite one line.

+1. We have a few styles so the icon's fixed to the top-left of the page.
 1. We need a JavaScript event handler to intercept a click on this icon.
 1. The handler extracts all the content within the `<head>` and `<main>` tags using `innerHTML`.
 1. It then puts that code into the link's `href` attribute as a data URI.